-Explain the way you handle collaborations, or how you’d like to handle them, and see if that matches the rough blueprint of how the hired pro usually operates.
+Explain the way you handle collaborations with hired pros, or how you’d like to handle them, and see if that matches the rough blueprint of how the hired pro usually operates.
 Be open for suggestions, and try not to handle concept as chiseled in stone.

 Mutual money game

 Even if it feels like a friendship scenario – make sure you achieve mutuality in terms of compensation.
 It just seems easier to get things started, letting the creative juices flow freely prior to dipping into possibly unnerving, economic realities.

 Actually, this is one of the first things you should engage upon.

 And pro’s will actually appreciate your straightforwardness.
 Economic inconveniences only arise, if services have already been delivered.
 99% of the time, conflicts will arise after a session with an unclear frame of monetary compensation.